Best muscle-building biceps exercises to build HUGE arms & strength

 Do not forget to focus on form and smooth, controlled movement.
 Do not count on your body weight so much for leverage when performing curls.
 To isolate the biceps which will produce the growth-producing burn, focusing on the form is the main key.

 To cover all biceps, vary your biceps exercises.
 They will help you to emphasize different areas of the biceps, which will result in a round, fuller shape of them.
 Adapting to rapid changes of stress (from the varied exercises) will also make your biceps bigger…in a much faster way.

 Now let’s make some fun!
-Here’s the top 6 biceps exercises
+Here are the top 6 biceps exercises

 Alternate dumbbell curls

 This high-intensity exercise is great for stretching the biceps and for overall biceps development.

 Starting Position: With your torso upright, stand while your hands hold the dumbbells at arms’ length.
 Keep your elbows close to the torso and your palms facing your thighs.
 Keep your upper arms still.

 The Exercise: Slowly curl the right weight while rotating your palm until they are facing forward.
 Continue contracting your biceps as you exhale and the dumbbells are at the same level of your shoulders.